 Matthew Griffen served in Afghanistan and Iraq as an Army Ranger for five years.
 While deployed, he witnessed poverty due to a lack of education and employment, but he saw entrepreneurs working to make a change in their community.
 When he saw this, he wanted to help them.
 In a combat boot shop in Kabul, he noticed a boot sole with a flip flop thong and got the idea for Combat Flip Flops.
 The company's goal is make cool products in dangerous places to help people free themselves from poverty.
 Every product sold puts an Afghan girl in school for a day.
 Combat Flip Flops was recently selected to appear on Shark Tank.

 Evan Hafer, Black Rifle Coffee Company

-After serving 20 years in the infantry and as a Special Forces Communications Sergeant, Evan Hafer worked as a CIA contractor and was deployed to places like Afghanistan and Iraq.
-When Hafer realized he couldn't find a great cup of coffee on his deployments, he began roasting his own and taking it overseas.
-He decided to combine his two passions and opened Black Rifle Coffee Company in 2014, with the mission of providing a higher quality coffee to the veteran community.
-Last year, Black Rifle Coffee donated a percentage of their proceeds to veteran-related causes, law enforcement foundations and other organizations.
+After serving 20 years in the infantry and as a Special Forces communications sergeant, Evan Hafer worked as a CIA contractor and was deployed to places like Afghanistan and Iraq.
+When Hafer realized he couldn't find a great cup of coffee on his deployments, he began roasting his own beans and taking them overseas.
+He decided to combine his two passions and opened Black Rifle Coffee Company in 2014, with the mission of providing higher-quality coffee to the veteran community.